todogroup/todogroup.org/content/en/associates.md

 * Governments
 * Non-governmental organizations (NGOs)
 * Non-profit Organizations (NPO)

+The OSPO Associates program is not intended for service providers.
+Individuals can always [join the community](https://todogroup.org/community/) and access our resources, following [TODO's code of conduct](https://github.com/todogroup/.github/blob/master/CODE_OF_CONDUCT.md#todo-group-code-of-conduct).

 > Note: if your organization (e.g academia, government, NGO) has a formal and recognized open source strategy, center of excellence around open source or Open Source Program Office (OSPO), please consider [supporting and sponsoring TODO as General Member](https://todogroup.org/members/) to be entitled to General Member benefits.